KBeltz/06-23-strava_lite/README.md

 * Assign rides to a bike
 * Fetch all rides for a given cyclist
 * Fetch all rides for a given bike
+* Create rides in which the cyclist rides a bike that belongs to another cyclist

 * _Maybe, if I have time, track maintenance items for each bike._